 Trinity - Digital Grades and Diplomas

-- OVERALL PERFORMANCE (20 marks) - Performance delivery and focus (10 marks) + Musical awareness (10 marks)
+- OVERALL PERFORMANCE (20 marks) - Performance delivery and focus (10) + Musical awareness (10)

 MUSIC AND COPIES

 Trinity publish selected pieces in exam books.
 They recommend editions for other pieces, but unless specified otherwise you may use any reliable edition that is not shortened or simplified.
 Music must come from a legitimate source.
 See the UK Music Publishers Association’s Code of Fair Practice You must meet UK copyright and intellectual property laws.